Research Division

 New domains with limited data.
 Our approach: Leverage domain knowledge, synthetic data carefully, human-in-the-loop validation.

-Important: The fact that we document these failures signals real research behavior.
+Important: The fact that we document these failures signals real research behaviour.
 We are not selling hype.
 We are solving problems rigorously.

 Current Status